Lo Braden Portrait Series, “Black+____” Represents Intersectional Black Identities during Black History Month

 The subjects represent themselves wearing traditional Black hairstyles and accessories such as cowrie shells, gold rings, necklaces, bracelets and hoop earrings that are symbolic and are associated with Black culture.
 Braden’s work aims to show the beauty and glamour of Black people through careful consideration of color theory, composition and concepts.

 Social stigmas and cultural stereotypes are not ever-present in culture, but can proliferate across social media.
 It is most common that algorithms often favor or elevate people who are likely to be perceived to be abled, straight, and cisgendered.
 Reversely, it has been noted that other social media accounts of individuals that identify as something outside the ’norm’ are also discriminated against online, and do not receive the same engagement or widespread recognition.
-If and when they do receive public recognition, oftentimes their individual or collective experiences are not taken seriously, and may even be questioned or judged negatively.
+If and when they do receive public recognition, oftentimes their individual experiences are not taken seriously, and may even be questioned or judged negatively.

 Lo Braden is a recipient of the Emerging Artist Fellowship Award to develop their individual practices, to identify, elevate and promote Detroit-based artistic excellence from 2020-2021.
 Selected artists create a new body of excellent artwork, gain industry experience, skills, knowledge and mentorship, and participate in community programming.

 The Fellowship recognizes artists who are early in their careers with ambitious goals and who demonstrate artistic potential through creative risk-taking along with a clear vision of what they seek to produce and present.
 Artists were chosen based on their artistic excellence and dedication.
 The goal of the fellowship is to identify, celebrate and elevate emerging Detroit artistic excellence by providing much needed resources and is supported by The John S. and James L. Knight Foundation as a Knight Arts Challenge Detroit 2019 winning project.